-The model did not produce defensible estimates of phosphorus concentrations in the study lakes.
-This may be a result of changing factors that have not yet been quantified for incorporation into the model and which are the current focus of investigations by the MOE and the Canada Water Network in Muskoka.
+The model did not therefore produce estimates of phosphorus concentrations in the study lakes that could be defensibly used for OP policies.
+This may be a result of changing factors that have not yet been quantified for incorporation into the model and which are the current focus of investigations by the MOECC and the Canada Water Network in Muskoka.
 These include:

 - 1. Effects of a changing climate on hydrology, phosphorus export and internal lake processes, - 2.
-Observed increases in Dissolved Organic Carbon in some PreCambrian Shield waters waters (Palmer et al., 2011) and resultant changes in phosphorus, temperature and light dynamics, and - 3.
+Observed increases in Dissolved Organic Carbon in some PreCambrian Shield waters (Palmer et al., 2011) and resultant changes in phosphorus, temperature and light dynamics, and - 3.
 Invading species and changes in the aquatic communities.